+- 1. Brief description of Tanpura

-- 1. Brief description of Tanpura. - 2.
-Definitions and types of Khayal.
+- 2. Brief description of Tabla..

+- 3. Definitions and types of Khayal.

-- 1. Notation & brief description of Ragas prescribed in the course with Alap and Taans:- Alhaiya Bilawal, Bhopali - 2.
+- 1. Notation & brief description of Ragas prescribed in the course with Alap and Taans:- Alhaiya Bilawal, Bhoopali - 2.
 Notation & Description of Talas prescribed in the course:- Teentala, Dadra (Single & Double)

-NOTE: - Both the questions from this part must contain one notation of Raga alongwith the notation of Talas.
+NOTE: Both the questions from this part must contain one notation of Raga along with the notation of Talas.